jonatino/pathfinder/README.md

     - **serverPathResetOnIteration**: reset values on same `SmartPathFinder` instance to re-use every iteration.
     - **serverPathCoroutineDispatcherConstruct**: similar to `serverPathConstructOnIteration`, but using coroutines for each iteration.
     - **serverPathCoroutineDispatcherThreadLocal**: similar to `serverPathCoroutineDispatcherConstruct`, but uses `ThreadLocal` instead of always constructing a new `SmartPathFinder` instance per iteration.

+    ### DumbPathFinder
+    Each benchmark calculates 32767 (`Short.MAX_VALUE`) paths without any interruptions (empty collision flags used).
+    Though this data is not as useful, it provides a baseline of the cost for each steps' directional collision check.

+    *(As with the previous benchmark, these times do not include fetching the collision flags you have to feed into `DumbPathFinder::findPath`)*
+    ```
+    Benchmark                                                Mode  Cnt   Score    Error  Units

+    DumbPathFinderBenchmark.uninterruptedMaxDistance         avgt    3  30.196 ± 23.126  ms/op
+    ```
+    #### Glossary
+    - **uninterruptedMaxDistance**: destination reaches limit of `DumbPathFinder::searchMapSize` radius (~63 tiles).

 ## Contributing
 Pull requests are welcome on [GitHub][github].